RL4444/coding_challenge_movie_search/README.md

 From your terminal window in the root of the project directory run `yarn cypress`

-This should open the cypress app window that will show a testing file called `App-test.spec.js`, which is also found in `./cypress/integration/App-test.spec.js`
+This should open the cypress app window that will show a testing file called `App-test.spec.js`, which is also found in `./cypress/integration/App-test.spec.js`.
+Edit this file to add or remove more tests.

 Click on the file `App-test.spec.js` in the cypress app window to begin running tests.